1millionwomentotech/toolkitten/summer-of-code/README.md

 We will decide on a case-by-case basis what we are willing to give sponsors in return for their support.
 We will certainly thank our sponsors, by name, during your opening and closing session, and will probably tweet/etc. our thanks too.

 Beyond that, if they have a great female speaker we may give them a time at a podium to speak to our attendees?
 Or a page in the online forum to show off their stuff?
 We have to strike the right balance between bringing in enough sponsorships with not interfering with the goals of the event.

+We are making some personal and company options for fundraising and will be sharing with the community in the coming weeks.

 ## Code of conduct